“…I feel I have only scratched the surface of what I know I am capable of doing.”

 While many sources state that Thompson was born in Detroit, MI, he revealed in a 1981 interview with Christopher Kuhl (2) that his birthplace was, in fact, Columbia, SC but that his mother migrated north shortly after his birth on June 16, 1923.
 (3) It was in Detroit that he was raised and received his first musical training and exposure to jazz.
 His first recordings date from 1943 and his last took place in 1973 (possibly 1974 – see the discography).
 The 30 yearlong legacy Thompson has left us is a rich one, including some of the most influential and revered recordings of the music’s first century.

 Like a few other musicians, most notably his contemporary Gigi Gryce, Thompson was concerned, almost to the point of obsession, with the exploitation of jazz artists and their works by entrenched and unscrupulous individuals and practices in the recording and publishing industries.
 He railed continually against the injustices he witnessed and after a stab at teaching in the early 1970s (Dartmouth College), his bitterness and frustration caused him to withdraw essentially completely from the limelight.
 He lived for a while in Savannah, GA where the Kuhl interview took place.
-In the early 1990s, he was discovered in the Seattle, WA area in a homeless condition but fortunately, some kind and artistically aware local residents realized who he was and assisted him in obtaining medical attention and shelter.
+In the early 1990s, he was discovered in the Seattle, WA area in a homeless condition, but fortunately, some kind and artistically aware local residents realized who he was and assisted him in obtaining medical attention and shelter.
 Thompson spent many years in a Seattle nursing home and for the most part, had refused or been unable for medical reasons to be drawn into meaningful discussions of his past experiences and achievements.
-Visitors, including famous former collaborators, reportedly found him bitter and paranoid.
-However, an interview, by Daniel Brecker in 1995, was broadcast on KCMU-FM (Seattle), and is available on saxophonist Mel Martin’s website.
+Visitors, including famous former collaborators, reportedly found him bitter and paranoid; however, an interview, by Daniel Brecker in 1995, was broadcast on KCMU-FM (Seattle; now KEXP-FM) (4).

 Lucky Thompson passed away on July 30, 2005.